erikh2000/sl-ogg/README.md

 });
 ```

-In keeping with Seespace Labs project style (see below), I decided against adding a documentation generator to this project.
+I decided against adding a documentation generator to this project.
 (It's an unneeded dependency.)
-But you can look at src/index.ts to see the full API documentation.
+But you can look at JSDoc-style comments in [ `/src/index.ts`](https://github.com/erikh2000/sl-web-ogg/blob/main/src/index.ts) to see the full API documentation.

 ## Building